kiss-audio/kiss-audio/modules/balanced-line-audio-out/README.md

 ### Design Notes
 This module uses the THAT 1646 Balanced Line Driver IC.
 The circuit is based off the THAT 1646 datasheet (Figure 5. with common-mode offset reduction), with additional RFI and surge protection (Figure 8 applications circuit with output common-mode offset protection, RFI protection and surge protection).
 For more design details see the THAT 1646 datasheet.
+Note that the THAT 1646 is compatible with both +/-16v and 9v power supplies.

 - Note that an XLR connector can be used instead of a TRS 1/4" jack.
 - D1-4 - The diodes protect against accidental +48v phantom power being applied via XLR, and can be ommitted if a jack connector is used, and there is no possibility of phantom power being applied.